Where to Kayak, Canoe and Cool off in Atlanta

 Atlanta and the surrounding metro area have plenty of places to stay cool this summer.
 Check our list to make a splash this season.

-Shoot the Hooch
+Learn How to Shoot the Hooch

 The Chattahoochee River National Recreation Area makes up a series of parklands along the Chattahoochee River, roughly 48 miles.
 This river flows through the northern metro area of Atlanta.
 Float down the river (or shoot the ‘hooch) with help from these outfitters.